databricks/terraform-databricks-sra/aws/README.md

 - **Secret Management** Integrating with heterogenous systems requires managing a potentially large set of credentials and safely distributing them across an organization.
 Instead of directly entering your credentials into a notebook, use [Databricks secrets](https://docs.databricks.com/security/secrets/index.html) to store your credentials and reference them in notebooks and jobs.
 In this template, we create an example secret.

-- **Admin Console Configurations**: There are a number of configurations within the [admin console](https://docs.databricks.com/administration-guide/admin-console.html) that can be controlled to reduce your threat vector.
-In this example, we use the workspace configurations Terraform template to disable and enable numerous options.

-- **Cluster Tags and Pool Tags**: [Cluster and pool tags](https://docs.databricks.com/administration-guide/account-settings/usage-detail-tags-aws.html) allow customers to monitor cost and accurately attribute Databricks usage to your organization's business unit and teams (for chargebacks, for examples).
-These tags propagate both to detailed DBU usage reports and to AWS EC2 and AWS EBS instances for cost analysis.

 ## Optional Deployment Configurations

-- **Audit and Billable Usage Logs**: Audit and Billable Usage Logs can be enabled twice across a Databricks account.
-If your account has logging configured, you can set this parameter to false, so that another logging configuration is created.
+- **Audit and Billable Usage Logs**: Databricks delivers logs to your S3 buckets.
+[Audit logs](https://docs.databricks.com/administration-guide/account-settings/audit-logs.html) contain two levels of events: workspace-level audit logs with workspace-level events and account-level audit logs with account-level events.
+In addition to these logs, you can generate additional events by enabling verbose audit logs.
+[Billable usage logs](https://docs.databricks.com/administration-guide/account-settings/billable-usage-delivery.html) are delivered daily to an AWS S3 storage bucket.
+There will be a separate CSV file for each workspace.
+This file contains historical data about the workspace's cluster usage in Databricks Units (DBUs).

+- **Cluster Example**: An example of a cluster and a cluster policy has been included. **NOTE:** Please be aware this will create a cluster within your Databricks workspace including the underlying EC2 instance.

 - **IP Access Lists**: IP Access can be enabled to only allow a subset of IPs to access the Databricks workspace console. **NOTE:** Please verify all of the IPs are correct prior to enabling this feature to prevent a lockout scenario.

-- **Cluster Example**: An example of a cluster and a cluster policy has been included. **NOTE:** Please be aware this will create a cluster within your Databricks workspace including the underlying EC2 instance.
+- **Read Only External Location**: This creates a read-only external location in Unity Catalog for a given bucket as well as the corresponding AWS IAM role.

-- **Enable Restrictive Root Bucket**: A restrictive root bucket policy can be applied to the root bucket of the workspace. **NOTE:** Please be aware this bucket is updated frequently, however, may not contain prefixes for the latest product releases.
+- **Restrictive Root Bucket**: A restrictive root bucket policy can be applied to the root bucket of the workspace. **NOTE:** Please be aware this bucket is updated frequently, however, may not contain prefixes for the latest product releases.

-- **Enable Restrictive Kinesis, STS, and S3 Endpoint Policies**: Restrictive policies for Kinesis, STS, and S3 endpoints can be added for Databricks specific assets. **NOTE:** Please be aware thse policies could be updated and may result in potentially breaking changes.
+- **Restrictive Kinesis, STS, and S3 Endpoint Policies**: Restrictive policies for Kinesis, STS, and S3 endpoints can be added for Databricks specific assets. **NOTE:** Please be aware thse policies could be updated and may result in potentially breaking changes.
 If this is the case, we recommend removing the policy.

+- **System Tables**: System tables are a Databricks-hosted analytical store of your account’s operational data found in the system catalog.
+System tables can be used for historical observability across your account.
+This is currently in public preview, so is optional to enable or not.

+- **Workspace Admin.
+Configurations**: Workspace administration configurations that can be enabled that align with security best practices.
+The Terraform resource is experimental, which is why it is optional.
+Documentation on each configuration is provided in the Terraform file.

 ## Solution Accelerators